Pump Ed 101

 Return to Titles

-TDH Calculator - Submersible Well Pumps - Joe Evans, Ph.D
+TDH Calculator - Domestic Submersible Well Pumps - Joe Evans, Ph.D

-The TDH Calculator is a very simple visual that allows easy calculation of the TDH required for submersible well pump applications.
+The TDH Calculator is a very simple visual that allows easy calculation of the TDH required for domestic submersible well pump applications.
 It breaks down TDH into six, individual components and illustrates their relationship both above and below ground.
+They are available as a PDF document or Excel spreadsheet.
+The Excel version performs interactive calculations.

 Download (54K Acrobat Document)